 3. Loyalty and VIP Programs

 Existing customers are 50% more likely to experiment with new products and 31% more likely to spend more in comparison with new customers.
 So obviously, majority of your loyalty program efforts should be focussed on existing customers.
+They should be the major target group for your ecommerce customer retention.

 Loyalty programs must reward consumers for their long-term purchase.
 Let’s suppose, a customer buys 3 pairs of socks, why not surprise him with a free pair thanking him for their business.
 They are a great motivator to turn existing customers into long-term repeat buyers.